sunildkumar/lora_from_scratch/README.md

 ![Alt text](parameters_vs_accuracy.png)

 # Model Implementation
-Exerpt from the notebook with a bit of the model:
+Simplified exerpt from the notebook with a bit of the model:
 ```python
 class LitLoRA(L.LightningModule):
     def __init__(self):